projectweekend/Pi-Camera-Time-Lapse/README.md

 ## Making a time-lapse

 Time-lapse sequences are controlled using job files written in [YAML](http://en.wikipedia.org/wiki/YAML).
 This file describes everything needed to execute the time-lapse.
 Job files must be saved in the directory `/home/pi/time-lapse/jobs` and prefixed with `job_`.
-If multiple files are found, they will be processed one at a time in alphabetical order.
+If multiple files are found, they will be processed one at a time.
 When a time-lapse has completed, the job file will be moved into the archive folder: `/home/pi/time-lapse/jobs/archive`.

 The `time-lapse` service runs in the background as an Upstart job.
-As soon as it finds a job file, it will load those configurations and begin taking photos.
+As soon as it finds a job file, in the directory referenced above, it will load those configurations and begin taking photos.
 Since there is no image preview, it's best to run a couple test images on your subject before commiting to a full time-lapse job.
 To do this, simply save a job file with a `snap_total` of 1.
 When the resulting image shows up in Dropbox, review it, tweak settings, and repeat until you get what you want.

 #### Example job file